 7. Theodore Roosevelt (1901-1909)

 Teddy Roosevelt could read in French, German, Italian and Latin, and kept his library stocked with books in all of those languages.
-He was also able to speak conversational French and German, though speaking them didn’t come easily to him, and his Secretary of State John Hay once said Roosevelt’s French was “lawless as to grammar” but not difficult to understand.
+He was also able to speak conversational French and German, but it them didn’t come easily to him.
+His Secretary of State John Hay once said Roosevelt’s French was “lawless as to grammar,” but not difficult to understand.

 8. Herbert Hoover (1929-1933)